-Practical experience shows that skin contact with the material is capable either of inducing a sensitization reaction in a substantial number of individuals, and/or of producing a positive response in experimental animals.
+Acute Toxicity/Effects polymeric diphenylmethane diisocyanate: Acute toxicity Dermal (rabbit) LD50: >9400 mg/kg Inhalation (rat) LC50: 0.49 mg/L/4h Oral (rat) LD50: 43000 mg/kgd Irritation Eye (rabbit): 100 mg - mild Chronic Toxicity/Effects polymeric diphenylmethane diisocyanate: Practical experience shows that skin contact with the material is capable either of inducing a sensitization reaction in a substantial number of individuals, and/or of producing a positive response in experimental animals.
 The following information refers to contact allergens as a group and may not be specific to this product.
 Contact allergies quickly manifest themselves as contact eczema, more rarely as urticaria or Quincke's oedema.
-The pathogenesis of contact eczema involves a cellmediated (T lymphocytes) immune reaction of the delayed type.
+The pathogenesis of contact eczema involves a cell-mediated (T lymphocytes) immune reaction of the delayed type.
 Other allergic skin reactions, e.g. contact urticaria, involve antibody-mediated immune reactions.
 The significance of the contact allergen is not simply determined by its sensitisation potential: the distribution of the substance and the opportunities for contact with it are equally important.
 A weakly sensitising substance which is widely distributed can be a more important allergen than one with stronger sensitising potential with which few individuals come into contact.
 From a clinical point of view, substances are noteworthy if they produce an allergic test reaction in more than 1% of the persons tested.
 Asthma-like symptoms may continue for months or even years after exposure to the material ceases.
 This may be due to a non-allergenic condition known as reactive airways dysfunction syndrome (RADS) which can occur following exposure to high levels of highly irritating compound.
 Key criteria for the diagnosis of RADS include the absence of preceding respiratory disease, in a non-atopic individual, with abrupt onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
 A reversible airflow pattern, on spirometry, with the presence of moderate to severe bronchial hyperreactivity on methacholine challenge testing and the lack of minimal lymphocytic inflammation, without eosinophilia, have also been included in the criteria for diagnosis of RADS.
-RADS (or asthma) following an irritating inhalation is an infrequent disorder with rates related to the concentration of and duration of exposure to the irritating substance.
-Industrial bronchitis, on the other hand, is a disorder that occurs as result of exposure due to high concentrations of irritating substance (often particulate in nature) and is completely reversible after exposure ceases.
-The disorder is characterised by dyspnea, cough and mucus production.
-Allergic reactions which develop in the respiratory passages as bronchial asthma or rhinoconjunctivitis, are mostly the result of reactions of the allergen with specific antibodies of the IgE class and belong in their reaction rates to the manifestation of the immediate type.
-In addition to the allergen-specific potential for causing respiratory sensitisation, the amount of the allergen, the exposure period and the genetically determined disposition of the exposed person are likely to be decisive.
-Factors which increase the sensitivity of the mucosa may play a role in predisposing a person to allergy.
+RADS (or asthma) following an irritating inhalation is an infrequent disorder with rates related to the concentrations of irritating substance (often particulate in nature) and is completely reversible after exposure to the irritating substance.
+Industrial bronchits, on the other hand, is a disorder play a role in predisposing a person to allergy.
 They may be genetically determined or acquired, for example, during infections or exposure to irritant substances.
 Immunologically the low molecular weight substances become complete allergens in the organism either by binding to peptides or proteins (haptens) or after metabolism (prohaptens).
 Particular attention is drawn to so-called atopic diathesis which is characterised by an increased susceptibility to allergic rhinitis, allergic bronchial asthma and atopic eczema (neurodermatitis) which is associated with increased IgE synthesis.
 Exogenous allergic alveolitis is induced essentially by allergen specific immune-complexes of the IgG type; cell-mediated reactions (T lymphocytes) may be involved.
 Such allergy is of the delayed type with onset up to four hours following exposure.